-One of the best viewpoints I know of in Austria is the Schafberg peak in the Salzkammergut.
-There are many places with great views around the Alps, but the mixture of lakes, valleys and mountain peaks makes this place all the more spectacular.
-Moreover, on a clear day, the summit offers a 360° panoramic view At the peak, the mountain hut aptly named “Himmelspforte”, which in English means “Gates of heaven”.
-It’s restaurant offers local cuisine and outdoor seating with great views.
+One of the best viewpoints I know of in Austria is the Schafberg Peak in the Salzkammergut.
+Many places have incredible views around the Alps, but the mixture of lakes, valleys and mountain peaks makes this place all the more spectacular.
+Moreover, the summit offers a 360° panoramic view on a clear day.
+At the peak, the mountain hut aptly named “Himmelspforte”, which in English means “Gates of heaven”.
+Its restaurant offers local cuisine and outdoor seating with great views.
 Why not!
-An Apfelstrudel with the view of the Alps, is the essence of Austria.
+An Apfelstrudel, with a view of the Alps, is the essence of Austria.

-Let’s get our orientation in order, from a viewpoint.
-From the highest point Himmelpforte (Gates of heaven) 1783 m, you have the Wolfgangsee to the south, and Mondsee to the west and Attersee to the east.
-As you walk along the ridge.
-No worries, there is a fence you will notice the different sides of the Schafberg.
-The upper part of the north wall is more or less vertical before it at the bottom slopes gently into the lakes Mondsee and Attersee, while it’s sloping more where we came up with the train.
-On clear days you can see almost 100 kms, and I will not even start to list all the surrounding mountains.
-Nevertheless, just enjoy the Apfelstrudel, before you head down – by train or by foot.
+Let’s get our orientation in order from a viewpoint.
+From the highest point, Himmelpforte (Gates of Heaven), 1783 m, you have the Wolfgangsee to the south, Mondsee to the west, and Attersee to the east as you walk along the ridge.
+No worries, there is a fence.
+You will notice the different sides of the Schafberg.
+The upper part of the north wall is more or less vertical before it at the bottom slopes gently into the lakes Mondsee and Attersee, while it is sloping more where we came up with the train.
+On clear days you can see almost 100 km, and I will not even start to list all the surrounding mountains.
+Nevertheless, enjoy the Apfelstrudel before you head down – by train or foot.

 Hop-on, hop-off hiking

-For those who are fit for hiking, there are several different marked hiking trails for those who want to combine the Schafbergbahn with a hike.
-Depending if you are going up or down hiking the Schafberg mountain takes 4-5 hours.
-And then there is of course possible to hop off the train along the way, at the Schafbergalpe station at 1363 meters altitude, after travelling about 25 minutes from the valley.
-From there you can hike to the top in 1-1 ½ hours.
-Or you continue on the train for the last 10 minutes to the top, like I did.
+For those who are fit for hiking, there are several marked hiking trails for those who want to combine the Schafbergbahn with a hike.
+Depending if you are going up or down, hiking the Schafberg mountain takes 4-5 hours.
+And then there is, of course, possible to hop off the train along the way, at the Schafbergalpe station at 1363 meters altitude, after travelling about 25 minutes from the valley.
+You can hike to the top in 1-1 ½ hours.
+Or you continue on the train to the top for the last 10 minutes, as I did.

-I went in early June and encountered long queues even though I came in long before departure.
+I went in early June and encountered long queues even though I arrived long before departure.
 I was lucky and got my window seat on the first available departure.
 That said, the trip is so popular that you probably won’t be able to get on the next train.
-Hence, for groups or families you should book ahead.
-If you are without a pre-booked ticket on a specific departure, you should notify the train staff when you intend to return to secure a seat, when you arrive at the top.
-There is of course a more relaxed and stress-free option as well.
+Hence, for groups or families, you should book ahead.
+If you are without a pre-booked ticket on a specific departure, you should notify the train staff when you intend to return to secure a seat when you arrive at the top.
+There is, of course, a more relaxed and stress-free option.

-You can always stay at the Hotel Schafsbergpitze, Austria’s oldest mountain inn, originally dating from 1862.
+You can always stay at the Hotel Schafsbergpitze, Austria’s oldest mountain inn, initially in 1862.
 It is perched on the summit and is open from May to October.
-To enjoy a complete Wolfgangsee and Schafsberg experience you can also get combi tickets for the Schafbergbahn, hotel and lake cruise.
-Last but not least, don’t forget to stroll around lovely St. Wolfgang as well.
+To enjoy a complete Wolfgangsee and Schafsberg experience, you can get combi tickets for the Schafbergbahn, hotel and lake cruise.
+Last but not least, don’t forget to stroll around lovely St. Wolfgang.